 EXPERIENCE AND QUALIFICATIONS

-- Ability to work independently, do creative problem solving, and anticipate needs of the organization
+- Ability to work independently and anticipate management needs.

 SALARY & BENEFITS